frantic0/Jojo/README.txt

 Caution:

 - To open the "Foo.jucer" files you need "The Introjucer".
-- Tested against MaxSDK-5.1.7 on Mac OS X 10.6 only.
+- Tested against MaxSDK-5.1.7 only.
 - Examples for Max 5 and for Mac OS X.

 Build:

+Note that for now only Mac OS X 10.6 is supported.

 < https://cycling74.com/download/MaxSDK-5.1.7.zip >